remotesynth/certifiedfreshevents/content/events/flashback-conference-2020.md

 featured: false
 styles: flashback.css
 ---
-# Join us on February 10-11 in Orlando, Florida!
+# Flashback Conference was February 10-11, 2020 in Orlando, Florida!

 Explore new and cutting-edge web development, browser APIs and developer tooling and how they’ve evolved into the web of today.
 Flashback Conference features 2 days filled with sessions from experts in the field of front-end development and JavaScript.

-Topics include:
+Topics included:

 <div style="width:50%;float:left;margin-bottom:30px;">
 <ul>